mjhea0/programming-exercises/README.md

 1. **Weird Words**: Write a function `weirdWords()` that takes a string and changes every letter to the next letter in the alphabet and then returns the result.
 Note: spaces and special characters should remain the same.
 Capital letters should remain capitalized.
   - Input: `What is your name?`
   - Output: `Xibu jt zpvs obnf?`
+1. **Two Sum**: Write a function that takes an array of integers and a target integer.
+It should find two different items in the array that, when added together, give the target value.
+The indices of these items should then be returned in an array like so: [index1, index2].
+  - input: `[1, 2, 3, 4, 5, 6, 7], 13`
+  - output: `[5, 6]`